 Its World Mental Health Day and I couldn’t be gladder to wake up this morning.
 I fight a daily battle to get out of bed.
 Some days I spring out of bed as if I were a Dora Milaje in an effort to protect the throne.
 Some days I am straight up Garfielding it, simply too tired to get up and fight.
-Then there are other days that I am not tired but not quite in a spring-out-of-bed mood, I lose track of time whilst lying in bed wondering if I have the strength to fight the battles today may bring.
-On any given day my feet even hit the ground & I successfully get out of bed, I’ve already fought my first battle.
+Then there are other days that I am not tired but not quite in a spring-out-of-bed mood, I lose track of time whilst lying in bed wondering if I have the strength to fight the battles the day may bring.
+On any given day my feet even hit the ground & I successfully get out of bed, I’ve already won my first battle.

 I was diagnosed with depression and anxiety almost a year ago.
 I was in an unfruitful job and had been in a relationship that was no longer serving a purpose.
 But I continually felt stuck because I needed the job to keep an income.
 I thought I also needed to be in the relationship.
 In the season of my life, I had just relaunched my site and returned to school so I was feeling really well about ending my twenties on a high note.
 The job, the car, the bae, the ring, the bonus baby.
+Life was almost perfect.

 Despite hating my job and lowkey despising my fiance’s family.
 I wanted to be able to blog to you all and tell you